NOTICE OF PRIVACY PRACTICES

 Right to Ask Us to Correct Your Medical Record:

-Right to Get a List of Those with Whom We’ve Shared Information:
+Right to Get a List of Those With Whom We’ve Shared Information:

 You can ask for a list (accounting) of the times we have shared your health information in the six years prior to the date you ask, who we shared it with, and why.
 We will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
-Contact our Privacy Officer for more information on hot to make your request in writing.
+Contact our Privacy and Security Officer for more information on hot to make your request in writing.

 The first accounting you request within a 12-month period will be free.
 For additional accountings, we may charge you a reasonable, cost-based fee.
 We will notify you of the costs involved and give you an opportunity to withdraw or modify your request before any costs have been incurred.

-Right to Choose Someone to Act for You
+Right to Choose Someone to Act for You:

 If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
 We will make sure the person has this authority and can act for you before we take any action.